dazeb/powershell-scripts/README.md

-Sure!
-Here's a simple GitHub-compatible README for your "Powershell Scripts" repository, including explanations for the setup script and using emojis for a friendly touch.

----

 # PowerShell Scripts 📜⚙️

 Welcome to the **PowerShell Scripts** repository!
 This collection includes various PowerShell scripts for different tasks.
-Below, you'll find the documentation for a script that sets up a file and folder structure for a Chrome extension project.
+Below, you'll find example documentation for a script that sets up a file and folder structure for a Chrome extension project.

 ## Chrome Extension Project Setup Script 🌐🔧